You are here

 What issues can be addressed?

-Once a complaint is filed, a State Complaints Officer (SCO) will investigate the alleged violations.
-This process may include formal responses or replies from both parties and interviews conducted by the SCO.
-A written decision must be issued within 60 calendar days after a properly filed complaint was received by the SCO and the AU.
+Once a state complaint is accepted, the SCO will investigate the alleged violations (problems/concerns).
+The investigation typically includes the opportunity for both parties to provide additional information in writing and through interviews conducted by the SCO.
+The SCO may also request information and documentation from the parties to better understand the concerns.
+A written decision must be issued within 60 calendar days of the date a properly filed complaint was received by the CDE.

-Following the investigation, the SCO issues a written decision.
-If the SCO determines that there were IDEA violations remedies may be ordered, including but not limited to a corrective action plan.
-If the SCO determines that no IDEA violations occurred, no remedies are ordered.
+At the conclusion of the investigation, the SCO issues a written decision identifying whether any violations of the IDEA, ECEA, and/or PPRA occurred.
+If the SCO determines that there were violations, corrective remedies may be ordered.
+If the SCO determines that there were no violations, no remedies are ordered.

 What does it cost?